andreipfeiffer/css-in-js/README.md

 - 😌 out-of-the-box support with Next.js
 - 👍 for user input styles, it generates a new class name for each change, but it removes the old one
-- 👌 it generates slightly smaller styles than the default CSS modules settings, probably due to shorter unique class names (you can see this in the difference between the runtime library size __3.9 kB__ and the page size increase, which I'd expect to be larger, but instead it's __3.6 kB__, this being tiny code base, so this delta might scale)

 <br />